KeshavChawla/Keshav-Personal-Blog/_data/blog/2020-04-01-this-is-a-second-test.md

 #### **Math 137 - Calculus 1 for Honours Mathematics**

-My favourite first-year math class, probably because this course was just a thousand delta-epsilon proofs with a couple of crucial proofs and theorems here and there.
-I found this course to be very similar to grade 12 calculus - perhaps the reason why I found it more relaxed than my other classes.
+My favourite first-year math class, probably because this course was just a thousand delta-epsilon proofs with a couple of concepts and theorems here and there.
+I found this course to be very similar to grade 12 calculus - perhaps this is the reason why I found it more relaxed than my other classes.

 Some courses are very mechanical, that is, plug and chug.
 If you can find yourself mastering one fundamental concept, like delta-epsilon proofs, it makes the rest of the course magnitudes easier to understand